saiftynet/CloudElement/MastersOfDestiny.md

 a form that be used to train other individuals, rather than rely on some dependency inducing neural network on a server somewhere."

-This was going way over my head, "Ah...and how is this different from, I don't know, something archaic, say a textbook."
+TWIDDLE-DEE?
+Twiddle dumb, I thought.
+This was going way over my head, "Ah...and how is this better than, I don't know, something archaic, say a textbook?"

 Waq's face clouded over, "Well it will have a Cloud, be Digital, Dynamic, and Deterministic."